mashingan/excelin/readme.md

 sheet.name = "excelin-example"
 doAssert sheet.name == "excelin-example"

-# let's add some row to our sheet
+# let's add/fetch some row to our sheet
-let row1 = sheet.addRow
+let row1 = sheet.row 1

-# excelin.addRow is immediately create a new row based on latest existing
-# rows available in the sheet we're working.
+# excelin.row is immediately creating when the rows if it's not available
-# since `sheet` has no rows at first, so we get the row from `addRow` is 1.
+# and if it's available, it's returning the existing.
-# We can check current row number with `rowNum`
+# With excelin.rowNum, we can check its row number.
 doAssert row1.rowNum == 1

 # let's add another row, this time it's row 5
-let row5 = sheet.addRow 5
+let row5 = sheet.row 5
 doAssert row5.rowNum == 5
 # in this case, we immediately get the row 5 even though the existing
 # rows in the sheet are only one.
+# PS: addRow proc(Sheet): Row and addRow proc(Sheet, Positive): Row is deprecated.

 type
     ForExample = object